shanvinluo/FC-soen341projectW2024/README.md

 * <strong> Michael Shokralla (40209659) (github.com/Mike67911) </strong>: QA Backend, Mainly Backend Developer, Secretary: <br>
 As QA Frontend, I will be the main person reviewing, commenting, and approving the backend-related codes.
 Whilst I will be involved in all coding processes, I will mainly be working on the back-end aspect.
 As secretary, I am also one of the people in charge of the meeting notes.

-### Contributing
-Contributions are welcome!
-Please follow these guidelines:

-* Fork the repository and create a new branch.
-* Make your changes and ensure the codebase passes linting and tests.
-* Submit a pull request with a clear description of your changes.